About AMP!

 Participation in AMP! includes attending the AMP!
 Kick-off event, summer institute, and school year sessions.
 Program dates and other program expectations are listed below.

-The application deadline has been extended until June 1, 2023.
+The application deadline is May 1, 2026.
 All forms are due by this date.

 AMP!
 Information